owatters/bulma-react-docker-boilerplate/README.md

 # spectre-react-docker-boilerplate

-### This is a boilerplate to kickstart the project based on ReactJS, Spectre CSS and NodeJS APIs in docker environment.
+### This is a boilerplate to kickstart the project based on ReactJS, Bulma and NodeJS APIs in docker environment.
 It also has FontAwesome react component and Python docker setup
 >
 Run docker-compose up web to bring up the -
 >